Stewart Center for Executive Education

 Assistant Dean for Executive Education

 Alex Sleptsov has been the Freeman School’s assistant dean for executive education since 2016.
-Additionally, Alex is a full-time lecturer of strategy and entrepreneurship, a role which he has held since 2004.
-Prior to joining the Freeman School, Alex spent nearly 14 years as vice president of corporate development at Algynomics, Inc. in Chapel Hill, N.C.
-Alex holds an MBA from the University of Northern Iowa and PhD from the University of Michigan’s Ross School of Business.
+In addition, he is a full-time lecturer of strategy and entrepreneurship, a role which he has held since 2004.
+Prior to joining the Freeman School, he spent nearly 14 years as vice president of corporate development at Algynomics, Inc. in Chapel Hill, N.C.
+He holds an MBA from the University of Northern Iowa and PhD from the University of Michigan’s Ross School of Business.

 Associate Director, Executive Education